Dynatrace/OneAgent-SDK-for-Python/README.md

 <a name="installation-issues"></a>
 <a name="post-installation-issues"></a>

-To debug your OneAgent SDK for Python installation, execute the following Python code:
+To debug your OneAgent SDK for Python installation, temporarily (e.g. in your current shell) set the following environment variables,

+* DT_LOGLEVELSDK=finest
+* DT_LOGLEVEL=finest

+then execute the following Python code:

 ```python
 import logging